pexip/os-setuptools/docs/userguide/declarative_config.rst

 Using a ``src/`` layout
 =======================

-One commonly used package configuration has all the module source code in a subdirectory (often called the ``src/`` layout), like this::
+One commonly used configuration has all the Python source code in a subdirectory (often called the ``src/`` layout), like this::

     ├── src